On today’s episode, I’m tackling G is for Geoduck and Grouper.

 What is a gooey duck?
 And why is it pronounced gooey duck (GOO-ee duhk) when it’s spelled g-e-o-duck?

 Geoduck is a bivalve, a burrowing clam.
-And according to Smithsonian, the name geoduck comes from the Nisqually Indian gweduc, which means “dig deep.”
+According to the Smithsonian, the name geoduck comes from the Nisqually Indian gweduc, which means “dig deep.”
 The geoduck clam uses its tiny foot to burrow into the seafloor and sand as it grows.

 But it was the chef that made the place, not the location, she insisted.